Galaxies NGC 672, IC 1727 + Asterism Collinder 21

 History

-The galaxy NGC 672 was discovered on 26 October 1786 by Wilhelm Herschel with his 18.7 "reflector telescope.
+The galaxy NGC 672 was discovered on 26 October 1786 by William Herschel with his 18.7 "reflector telescope.
 Herschel seemed to have overlooked the neighboring galaxy IC 1727 due to its lower luminosity.
 It was only discovered on 29 November 1896 by Isaac Roberts with a 20" reflector telescope discovered photographically.
 [277]

 Physical Properties